moveplus-app/moveplus-minipay-marketplace/README.md

 ## Energy payments

-Web displays Energy price as information only.
-Message shown:
+Web can **link** a Move+ account (via one-time app `link_token`) and show Energy balance + Digital Gear summary.

-> Energy redemption is available inside the Move+ app.
+Web **does not deduct Energy** in v1.
+Pay with ENERGY shows “coming soon” when linked with sufficient balance.
+Native `createPurchase()` remains the Energy spend path inside the Move+ app.

-No web Energy deduction in v1.
+MiniPay USDT / USDC / cUSD checkout is unchanged and works without linking.

 ## Related folders